 It is not recommended for use in children and adolescents, under the age of 18 years.

 Before you take Tykerb

-You must not take Tykerb if:
+When you must not take it

-Do not take this medicine after the expiry date (EXP) printed on the pack has passed
+Do not take this medicine after the expiry date (EXP) printed on the pack has passed,

-the packaging is torn or shows signs of tampering.
+or if the pack is torn or shows signs of tampering.

-If you have any lung problems or problems breathing.
+Lung problems or problems breathing.

 Check with your doctor if you think any of these may apply to you.

 You may need extra tests to check that your heart and liver are working properly.

 Your doctor may decide to adjust your dose or stop treatment based on the results